 How to clean a centrifugal juicer

 Before cleaning, make sure the juicer is turned off and the power cord is unplugged.
-Next, remove all the removable parts including the lid with the food chute.
-Use the cleaning brush that came with the juicer to scrub the moving parts while you rinse them in the kitchen sink.
+Next, remove all the removable parts, including the lid with the food chute.
+Use the cleaning brush to scrub the moving parts while rinsing them in the kitchen sink.

 After that, you should put the removable plastic parts in the dishwasher.
 Many centrifugal juicers have plastic parts that can be washed on the top shelf of the dishwasher.